Manage Buckets

 - Memory/Quota

-Clicking the name of a bucket opens its details page.
-The bucket details page shows information about the bucket’s configuration.
-These details include conflict resolution, minimum durability level, replica, flush, and time to live settings.
+Clicking on the name of a bucket opens the Edit Bucket page for that bucket.
+The page shows information about the bucket’s current configuration.
+These details include conflict resolution, minimum durability level, replication, flush, and time to live settings.
 For more information, see Modify a Bucket.

 Create a Bucket

-Creating a bucket in the Capella UI requires the Project Owner
+To create a bucket in the Capella UI, you need the Project Owner

 or Project Manager